-At Key Stage 3 we provide an exciting and innovative curriculum over three years.
+At Key Stage 3 we provide a curriculum over three years which follows the National Curriculum.
 The curriculum is designed not only to develop students’ knowledge and understanding in a range of subjects but also to enable them to develop the skills required to become independent learners throughout the rest of their time in school and beyond.

-Students study English, Maths, Science, French and/or Spanish and German, Art, Music, Drama, Dance, PE, Computer Science, D&T (Resistant Materials and Textiles), Food Preparation and Nutrition, History, Geography, RE and PSHE including careers and citizenship.
+Students study English, Maths, Science, French, Art, Music, Drama, Dance, PE, Computer Science, D&T (Resistant Materials and Textiles), Food Preparation and Nutrition, History, Geography, RE and PSHE including careers and citizenship.
+From Year 8, many of our students also follow either Spanish or German in addition to French.

 The Key Stage 3 timetable is based on a two week cycle and comprises a twenty five period week with five taught periods a day.
 Whilst most lessons will be at the same time each week, some lessons vary between week 1 and week 2.

 - Modern Foreign Languages – All students continue to study French.
-More able linguists will also study German or Spanish.
+More able linguists will also study German or Spanish in addition to those subjects studied at Year 7.

 CATERING FOR INDIVIDUAL NEEDS